-The choice of technique is entirely open.
-You may choose to use one of the risk assessment techniques that are introduced during this course, such as Fault Trees or Failure Modes, Effects and Criticality Analysis.
-Alternatively, you may choose to develop an entirely new approach.
-However, if you use an existing approach you must show how it can be used with detailed AND specific case studies based on significant research into existing plans by manufacturers/governments that have approved autonomous vehicles for trial use on their roads or robotic systems for operation in controlled (research) environments.

-The key aim is to help organizations assess the likelihood and consequence of hazards that can arise from the integration of autonomous software into wider applications.
-These include issues associated with testing and debugging, especially from the risk exposure associated with mass-market products.
-The specific focus must be on helping managers mitigate those risks by appropriate planning before the autonomous system is operated outside of a lab.
+The choice of risk assessment technique is entirely open.
+You may choose to extend one of the approaches that are introduced during this course, such as Fault Trees or Failure Modes, Effects and Criticality Analysis.
+Alternatively, you may choose to develop an entirely new method.
+However, if you use an existing approach you must show how it can be used with detailed AND specific case studies for risk assessment of climate change on a safety-related application.
+The key aim is to help organizations assess the likelihood and consequence of hazards.
+The specific focus must be on helping managers mitigate those risks by appropriate planning before those changes are realized hence there will be a degree of uncertainty or a confidence interval associated with any risk assessment reflecting the uncertainty of predictions about the impact of climate change.

-You may choose to develop electronic tools that support the application of your technique using any programming methodology.
+You could implement your approach by pencil and paper.
+Equally, you may choose to develop electronic tools that support the application of your risk assessment technique using any programming methodology.
 The implementation of the tool could rely on simple web pages generated using HTML, PHP or any other associated technology.
 Your design may be realized using conventional programming languages or you could simply rely on paper-based support.
 However, the marking scheme will take into account both the strengths of the design for the risk assessment technique and the effectiveness of an implementation in terms of the support that they offer to the potential end users.